Freya radar: Deployment and operation

 Freya was often used in concert with the primary German gun laying radar, Würzburg Riese (Giant Würzburg); the Freya finding targets at long distances and then "handing them over" to the shorter-ranged Würzburgs for tracking.
 Later in the war, Freya operated in the band from 2.5 to 2.3 m (120 to 130 MHz), with a pulse width of three microseconds, a peak power output of 15 to 20 kW, and a pulse repetition frequency of 500 Hz.
-It had a maximum range of only 160 km, making it inferior to Chain Home and it could not accurately determine altitude but it was a fully steerable and semi-mobile system.
+It had a maximum range of only 160 km, less than Chain Home, and it could not accurately determine altitude but it was a fully steerable and semi-mobile system.

 Freya was first successfully used on 18 December 1939 when two stations detected an approaching daytime raid on Wilhelmshaven by 22 RAF Vickers Wellington bombers at a range of 113 km and guided fighters toward them via radio.
 Only half of the Wellingtons returned to Britain undamaged but the German fighters only reached the bombers after they had made their bombing run on ships in harbour.
 The performance of Freya left the Luftwaffe so impressed that, by the spring of 1940, eleven Freya stations had been installed to guard Germany's western border.
 After the invasion of France in 1940, additional Freya stations were built along the Atlantic coast.
 When Britain started its bombing raids, Hermann Göring ordered Colonel (later General) Josef Kammhuber to install an efficient air defence.
 This led to the so-called Kammhuber Line into which more Freya stations were incorporated.
 Later in the war, Freya devices turned out to be vulnerable to chaff, and other countermeasures, which still allowed them to be used for early warning, but no longer for guiding fighter planes.
 British bombing raids could also be organized such that the Kammhuber Line could be overwhelmed in massed raids.